vatsalr26/CourseHub/README.md

 > **Tips**: start by adding the Layout first, then build using the Components.

 ### Key Ingredients

 The servicenow UI Builder (UIB) is WYSIWYG "low code" tool, it designed to deliver UI experiences for speed and scale.
 The "pro code" user can built their own custom component using Next Experience UI Framework, but that is out-of-scope.
 Focus on following:

 #### Next Experience Components

-Navigate to component list portal (https://developer.servicenow.com/dev.do#!/reference/next-experience/components), on the side bar make sure to filter with "Yokohama" release and "Available in UIB".
+Navigate to readily available [components portal](https://developer.servicenow.com/dev.do#!/reference/next-experience/components), on the side bar make sure to filter with "Yokohama" release and "Available in UIB".
 Explore the relevant component definition and find the configuration details for how to use within UI Builder.

 #### Data Binding

-The data binding is crucial for the components to be dynamic, the data binding modal (https://www.servicenow.com/docs/csh?topicname=connect-data-components.html&version=latest) make it easy.
+The data binding is crucial for the components to be dynamic, the [data binding modal](https://www.servicenow.com/docs/csh?topicname=connect-data-components.html&version=latest) make it easy.
 You can find the information.

 #### Data Resources

-These building blocks are available under the "Data and Scripts", these are used to provide dynamic data to the components, find more information from (https://www.servicenow.com/docs/csh?topicname=data-resources.html&version=latest).
+These building blocks are available under the "Data and Scripts", these are used to provide dynamic data to the components, find more information [here](https://www.servicenow.com/docs/csh?topicname=data-resources.html&version=latest).
 We recommend to focus on data resources that is readily available:

 * Create Record
 * Look up a single record
 * Look up multiple records